 It’s no secret that refined sugar, artificial colors, and flavors reign supreme during the Halloween season, but it doesn’t have to be that way.
-Eating healthier can be equally as delicious, and why not start now?
-From Halloween bat energy bites to chocolate-covered strawberry ghosts, we’ve found some healthier alternatives to Halloween treats that your kids will actually want to eat.
+Choosing more nourishing options made with ingredients anyone can pronounce can be equally as delicious, and why not start now?
+From Halloween bat energy bites to chocolate-covered strawberry ghosts, we found 12 balanced alternatives to Halloween treats that your kids (and you) will actually want to eat.
 Who knows?
 It might not be about candy after all.

 Chocolate-Covered Strawberry Ghosts

-In this recipe from Joyful Healthy Eats, strawberries are reclaimed as ghosts through three simple ingredients: strawberries, black icing, and white melting chocolate.
-After dipping the berry in the white chocolate, letting it cool and piping the face, you’ll have one deceptively healthy treat.
+Why We Love It: In this recipe from Joyful Healthy Eats, strawberries are reclaimed as ghosts through three simple ingredients: strawberries, black icing, and white melted chocolate.
+After dipping the berry in the white chocolate, letting it cool, and piping the face, you’ll have one deceptively better-for-you treat.
 Added benefit: Your test tasters won’t ghost you.

 Paleo Witch Finger Cookies

-If your kids like spooky treats, these Paleo witch finger cookies from Food, Faith, Fitness will deliver.
-The cookie base uses strawberry jam as an adhesive for the almond fingernail for an effect that’s a little too lifelike.
-Pro tip from Taylor, the recipe’s writer: Don’t cut the knuckles too deep.
+Why We Love It: If your kids like spooky treats, these paleo witch finger cookies from Food Faith Fitness will deliver.
+The cookie base uses strawberry jam as an adhesive for an almond-based fingernail for an effect that’s a little too lifelike.

 Totoro Pumpkin Cheesecake Bars

-The Japanese animated character Totoro comes to cheesecake in this I Am a Food Blog recipe for pumpkin cheesecake bars.
+Why We Love It: Inspired by the Japanese animated character Totoro, these cheesecake bars from I Am a Food Blog are made with cream, pumpkin puree, graham crackers, spices, eggs, and sugar.
 To turn your cheesecake into Totoros, dust them right before you put them out for others to eat so your creature’s stomach won’t dissolve into the dessert.
-Pipe the noise, eyes, and whiskers, and voilà!
+Pipe its nose, eyes, and whiskers, and voilà!

 Chocolate Peanut Butter Fudge-Stuffed Caramel Apples

-Non-dairy friends, rejoice!
-These adorable mini-pumpkin vegan cheesecake jack-o'-lanterns from Food, Faith, Fitness use real pumpkin purée, cashews, and dark chocolate to deliver a more natural sweetness when it comes to cheesecake.
+Why We Love It: Non-dairy friends, rejoice!
+These adorable mini-pumpkin vegan cheesecake jack-o'-lanterns from Food Faith Fitness uses real pumpkin purée, cashews, and dark chocolate to deliver creamy sweetness without going overboard.
 For a stem, just add a sprig of mint for a completely edible treat.

 Blood Orange Granita